 The College is in need of having UPS units installed in every wiring closet that contains network infrastructure.
 A UPS will keep infrastructure powered on in the event of a power outage.
 IT intends to install a UPS in the primary wiring closet of a building first followed by secondary and tertiary closets.
 This will help ensure that Power over Ethernet (PoE) phones are functional during a power outage.
 The UPS replacement project will be a long and ongoing process that will need to take place during off-hours to prevent downtime for users.
-This project is dependent on funding.
+This project is dependent on funding and will take approximately six months to complete.